dobin/yookiterm-challenges/challenge10/challenge10.md

 * The location in the input string which matches the location of the SIP on the stack (offset)

-## Find out address of target function
+## Find address of target function

 We can easily find out the address of `secret()`: